cylau1031/SH_proj/readme.md

 ## Considerations
 * Current keys are omitted and can be added upon run, but the intention is that is can be added to process.env variables from run or config in a build process.
 Or if run manually, these values can be added manually in 'utils/config.json'
 * This above can also be applied to bucket name and key at the top of the script, when run or during a build process.
+* Method to process files, creates a new updated file and uploads it to S3.
+In a build or run on the server, this can be a throwaway file.
+However code can be updated to try and upload from a stream without generating a new file.